vsnemade/aks-acr-demo/README.md

-# aks-acr-demo
+# azuretrafficmanager
-This demo create simple Spring boot application that can be deployed to AKS and ACR.
+This is demo app that will use used by app service and azure traffic manager will be used for load balancing to App Service